 Enhance Your Impact by Forming Strategic Alliances, Collaborations and Mergers.

-TSNE MissionWorks can help nonprofits interested in organizational transitions consulting.
+TSNE MissionWorks can help nonprofits looking for organizational transitions consulting.

 Areas We Support

 We have experience supporting several types of organizational transitions:

-- New organizational forms: Such as becoming fiscally sponsored to lower administrative costs and focus core programming, or helping you and others create efficiencies through economies of scale, co-locating, sharing staff and programs through shared services strategies
+- New organizational forms: Includes looking at becoming fiscally sponsored in order to lower administrative costs and focus on your core programming, or helping you and others create efficiencies through economies of scale, co-locating, sharing staff and programs through shared services strategies

 - Staff transitions: We can help with growth scenario planning, policy/regulatory compliance, and the human aspect of reducing staff through layoffs or closure

-- Strategic alliances: A strategic restructuring that can range from shared services or programs by two or more nonprofits to full merger, the creation of a new organization that integrates all program and administrative functions to increase quality and efficiency
+- Strategic alliances: A strategic restructuring that can range from shared services or programs by two or more nonprofits, to a full merger and/or the creation of a new organization that integrates all program and administrative functions to increase quality and efficiency

 - Closing and divestiture: Closing or shifting some or all programmatic activities to another entity to continue the mission

-- Succession plans: For all levels of staff and board — preparing for future transitions
+- Succession plans: Preparing for future transitions for all levels of staff and board

 - Short-term action plans: To get you moving on change strategies